 - Dry Eyes

-An important note here is that a lot of this side effects are dose dependent and if you and your doctor manage doses correctly, and ensure the correct balance of CBD and THC, these side effects can usually be minimized.
+An important note here is that a lot of this side effects are dose dependent and if you and your doctor manage doses correctly, and ensure the correct balance of CBD and THC, these side effects can usually be minimised.

 Medical cannabis treatment is generally not appropriate for women who are pregnant or lactating (or planning a pregnancy soon), for patients with a recent heart attack or with an unstable heart condition, or for those with a background of psychotic mental health problems.